 Beckstrom’s moved on to favor stuffed animals as her models- using Greek mythology to tell the stories of human tragedy.
 Others involved the use of giant rabbit heads on her painting’s models, playfully looking at the subjects of identity and anonymity.
 They urged us to think about the masks we wear and what we choose to allow the world to see in a non-threatening way.
 This work ended with a series of Nordic folktales told through humans in her handmade animal masks.

-In 2016, more highly-rendered multiple figure panels addressed the interplay human relationships and how we relate to our environment.
+In 2016, more highly-rendered multiple figure panels addressed the interplay of human relationships and how we relate to our environment.
 Glowing lights and objects, flying machines, alien plants, and scientific instruments convey a sense of mystery while communicating something familiar.

 She has been dedicated to developing the arts culture in Colorado Springs, where she co-owned the award-winning Rubbish Gallery and currently works as gallery assistant/program director for the award-winning Modbo Gallery/ModboCo School of Arts.

 In 2012 she was voted by the Colorado Springs Gazette as ‘Best Artist on the Rise’.
 She was featured in a cover story by the Colorado Springs Independent and awarded a Bronze Medal for ‘Best Exhibition’ for her 2013 solo show ‘Fluff’.
 The Colorado Springs Business Journal included her in their feature ‘The Best Artists of the Region’ in 2014.
 In the fall of 2015 she was awarded silver medal for best artist in the Colorado Springs Independent’s Best-Of.

 Beckstrom has exhibited prolifically in Colorado, along with galleries in Minneapolis and Santa Fe.
-Her work resides in collections in the United States, Mexico, and England.
+Her work resides in collections in the United States, Mexico, the UAE, and England.
 She is represented by The Modbo in Colorado Springs and the Carla Wright Gallery in Denver.